 It’s amazing what can happen when releases aren’t accompanied by a horde of new bugs to sort out.
 When developers are freed from spending the bulk of their time fixing issues in production, they can get back to the essential work: building new features that excite and engage users.
 Non-critical errors are retained by the log analysis system to be fixed on a rainy day, and the overall development lifecycle is dramatically sped up.

-While DevOps strives to fundamentally reevaluate the working relationship between developers, IT and QA, it should also reconsider the standard automation tools at its disposal.
+While DevOps strives to fundamentally reevaluate the working relationship between developers, IT, and QA, it should also reconsider the standard automation tools at its disposal.
 Software solutions for deployment, configuration, and containerization, such as Puppet, Chef, and Docker, are considered an indispensable part of the DevOps workflow.
 A leading log analysis platform should take its place among them, as it clearly brings DevOps closer to its end goals.

-More important, the results these changes generate might help make converts of the remaining 83% who continue to doubt the real potential of DevOps.
+More importantly, the results these changes generate might help make converts of the remaining 83% who continue to doubt the real potential of DevOps.
 And considering the windfall in employee time saved, and customer satisfaction, why not use every tool at your disposal?